 I spent two nights in Osoyoos preparing for the second leg of my journey – cycling from Osoyoos to Castlegar.
-Anarchist Mountain would be test of my ability to haul everything over significant hills.
-Wishing to avoid an injury by taking on too much too soon, I elicited the help of my Osoyoos friend who agreed to drive to the Anarchist summit with all my gear … many thanks Bill.
+Anarchist Mountain would be a test of my ability to haul everything over significant hills.
+Wishing to avoid an injury by taking on too much too soon, I elicited the help of my Osoyoos friend who agreed to drive to the Anarchist summit with all my gear … many thanks, Bill.
 While at Bill’s I also boxed up seventy pounds of unneeded equipment for shipment by bus to Castlegar.
 It took four hours of slow grinding to reach the summit.
 I did take some walk breaks but only to change things up.
 The gearing was low enough to allow riding up all the grades with only the canoe and cart in tow.

 Rain started past noon and continued on and off all day.
 The rain gear works though and I don’t find it unpleasant to ride in the rain.
-Heavier rain, coming into Grand Forks, did have me using the brakes on some on those downhills.
+Heavier rain, coming into Grand Forks, did have me using the brakes on some of those downhills.
 I arrived in Christina Lake near dark and was soon riding in the dark by the light of my headlight as I began the climb up the Blueberry Paulson highway.
-It was my thought to make it to the highway’s gravel pit where I knew there was an open fronted quonset building, used for storing road salt, where I could spend a dry night.
+It was my thought to make it to the highway’s gravel pit where I knew there was an open-fronted quonset building, used for storing road salt, where I could spend a dry night.
 Opted though to stop at a closer rest area where the tarp was again put to use to make a shelter using a picnic table.

 The long grade up.
 I call heading uphill ‘winding the spring’ as there’s always payback – unlike a contrary breeze.

-During my gps traverse years I did a lot of work in the Paulson area.
-I always rated this cutblock as having the steepest slopes of any I did anywhere.
+During my GPS traverse years, I did a lot of work in the Paulson area.
+I always rated this cut block as having the steepest slopes of any I did anywhere.
 This was the first time I’d seen it logged.